rhertogh/yii2-security.txt/docs/guide/start-signing.md

       `1` RSA and RSA (default)
    2. What key size do you want?
       `3072` (default)
+      Note: Sometimes the size of the key is limited (e.g. AWS SSM Parameter Store), in such case you can use a smaller key (e.g. `2048`).
    3. Please specify how long the key should be valid.
       `0` key does not expire (default)
    4. Real name: